Cameroon Airlines Flight 3701: Accident

-Cameroon Airlines Flight 3701 took off from Cadjehoun Airport in Cotonou, Benin, on a flight to Douala International Airport.
+On 3 December 1995, the aircraft, operating a scheduled domestic passenger service from Cadjehoun Airport, Cotonou, Benin, to Douala International Airport, Douala, Cameroun, took off from Cadjehoun Airport.
 The Boeing 737-200 had 71 passengers and five crew on board and after a one-hour flight was ready to land at Douala International Airport, but as the landing gear was lowered the nose gear light showed that it was not down.
 The pilots called air traffic control saying that they had landing gear problems and the crew elected to abort the approach.
 Some minutes later they tried a second approach but the pilots did not see that the engine two was operating at high power while the No. 1 engine was not developing power.
-Then the aircraft went into a steep dive and crashed 6 km short of the runway in a mangrove swamp.
+The aircraft then entered into a steep dive, hitting two trees and uprooting a third, before crashing in a mangrove swamp around 0.9 nmi to the left of the runway centerline.
 The aircraft burst into flames, killing 71 passengers and crew.
-Five people survived the accident.
+Five people survived the accident; they were all seated in the rear section of the aircraft.